Lamerck/Bike-Share-Project/README.md

 3. Introduce weekday promotional offers for casual riders to increase their bike hire in the non-peak days
 4. Extend exclusive membership offers to docked bike users who are casual riders

-View this [report]() for more information about the recommendations
+View this [report](https://github.com/Lamerck/Bike-Share-Project/blob/main/BIKESHARE%20TRIPS'%20FINDINGS%20PRESENTATION.pdf) for more information about the recommendations

+---

 ### Limitations

-The dataset provides information about bike rides, but additional context about the locations, weather conditions, marketing data, or specific events could enhance the analysis and interpretation.
+* The dataset provides information about bike rides, but additional context about the locations, weather conditions, marketing data, or specific events could enhance the analysis and interpretation.

-The analysis is based on data from the year 2022.
+* The analysis is based on data from the year 2022.
 Trends observed might be influenced by external factors, and the findings might not be applicable to different timeframes.

-There's need for use of more in-depth statistical tests and machine learning techniques for in-depth insights because most of the analysis focused on descriptive, diagonistic, and exploratory aspects.
+* There's need for use of more in-depth statistical tests and machine learning techniques for in-depth insights because most of the analysis focused on descriptive, diagonistic, and exploratory aspects.

-### References

-1.
-2.